3 Ways to Overcome Social Media Addiction: Understanding the Effects of Dopamine

 Mindfulness techniques, such as meditation or journaling, can help you recognise the emotions and triggers that lead you to mindlessly scroll through social media.
 Being aware of these patterns allows you to address the root cause of your social media addiction, such as boredom, loneliness, or stress.
 By observing your thoughts and emotions, you can reduce the craving for the quick dopamine bursts from social media and seek more meaningful connections.

 Developing long-term fulfilment and satisfaction involves shifting focus from quick dopamine fixes, like social media addiction, to activities that foster true happiness.
 This means engaging in pursuits that provide deeper, more lasting rewards.
 One effective approach is to set meaningful goals that challenge you and align with your values.
-Working towards personal or professional milestones, such as learning a new skill, pursuing a hobby, or advancing in your career, can release dopamine gradually as you make progress, fostering a sense of purpose.
+Working towards personal or professional milestones, such as learning a new skill, pursuing a hobby, advancing in your career or chasing your dreams, can release dopamine gradually as you make progress, fostering a sense of purpose.

 Finding meaningful goals can be simplified into three steps: